Deducteam/lambdapi/doc/sections/options.md

 independently (in the order they are given).
 Note that the program immediately stops on the first failure, without going to the next file (if any).

-**Important note:** the paths given on the command-line for input files should be relative to the current directory.
-Moreover, they should neither start with the `./` current directory marker, nor contain the parent directory marker `../`.
-This is due to the fact that the directory structure is significant due to the treatment of [modules](module.md).

 Command line flags can be used to control the behaviour of `lambdapi`.
 You can use `lambdapi --help` to get a short description of the available  flags.
 The available options are described in details below.

 #### Mode selection

-The `lambdapi` program may run in three different modes.
-The standard mode (it is selected by default) parses, type-checks and handles the given files.
+The `lambdapi` program may run in four modes.
+In the default mode, the program parses, type-checks and handles the given files.
 Other modes are selected with one of the following flags:
- - `--just-parse` enables the parsing mode: the files are parsed and `lambdapi` only fails in case of parse error (variable scopes are not checked).
-In any case, the compilation of dependencies may be triggered in order to retrieve user-defined notations.
+ - The option `--just-parse` enables the parsing mode.
+This means that we only parse the files, and print an error message in case of parse error.
+Even in parsing mode, compilation of dependencies may be triggered if corresponding object files are not present (this is needed for user-defined notations).
- - `--beautify` enables the pretty-printing mode: the files are printed to the standard output in `lambdapi` syntax.
-This mode can be used for converting legacy syntax files (with the ".dk" extension) to the standard syntax.
-Note that, as for the parsing mode (`--justparse` flag),  the compilation of the dependencies of the input files may be triggered.
+ - The option `--beautify` enables the pretty-printing mode.
+This mode is very similar to the parsing mode, but it does one more thing: the parsed data is printed to the standard output in `lambdapi` syntax.
+This mode can be used for converting legacy syntax files (with the ".dk" extension) to *standard* syntax.
+Note that as for the parsing mode (`--justparse` flag), compilation of dependencies may be triggered.
+ - The option `--lsp-server` runs the Lambdapi LSP server.
+In this case, there should be no source files given as argument.

 Note that when several mode selection flags are given,  only the latest one is taken into account.
-Moreover, other command-line flags are ignored (except the `--help` and `-help` flags).
+Moreover, some command-line flags may be ignored (the help flags `--help` and `-help` are always active).

 #### Default mode flags